-Music Contract Red Flags: 5 Clauses That Cost Artists Thousands in 2026
+Music Contract Red Flags: 5 Clauses to Avoid (2026)

-This post covers the five most expensive music contract red flags working artists encounter in 2026 — what the clause actually says, what it costs you in practice, and what you can do about it.
+This post covers the five most expensive music contract red flags working artists encounter in 2026 -- what the clause actually says, what it costs you in practice, and what you can do about it.
 You can also run any contract through Chartlex's Contract Analyzer to flag these clauses automatically before you engage a lawyer.

 Red Flag 1: The 360 Deal